LoganTHarvell/LoganTHarvell.github.io/_posts/2018-09-18-astral-pathfinder.md

 ![New Ownership Hierarchy](/assets/images/AstralPathfinder/Menu.png)
 <figcaption class="caption">Astral Pathfinder.</figcaption>

 As the creator of the project, I handled conception and design and acted as the project lead, responsible for managing, planning, and writing documentation for Astral Pathfinder.
-As a developer, I worked on data structures, logic, and aritficial intelligence, and wrote most of the supporting engine, including an interface created to use Lua as a configuration language for data-driven development.
+As a developer, I worked on data structures, logic, and artificial intelligence, and wrote most of the supporting engine, including an interface created to use Lua as a configuration language for data-driven development.

 ![New Ownership Hierarchy](/assets/images/AstralPathfinder/Gameplay.png)
 <figcaption class="caption">Real-time gameplay.</figcaption>